mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 Remember how the type of number `5` was `Num p => p`?
 The `p` in the type description was a type variable - basically a placeholder for actual, concrete types.

-We've also seen that `+` operator was quite general - it could be called on *any* numberic type.
+We've also seen that the `+` operator was quite general - it could be called on *any* numeric type.
 It also had a type variable in its type signature.

 So the question is, can we use a type variable, to write the most generic version of the identity function possible?
 The answer is... absolutely!